lo1gr/Linkedin_Bot/README.md

 # Linkedin_Bot
-# STILL A WORK IN PROGRESS - LMK IF YOU HAVE ANY COMMENTS/MANAGE TO MAKE IT WORK
+# STILL A WORK IN PROGRESS - LMK IF YOU HAVE ANY COMMENTS
 Linkedin Bot that takes for input:
 * a search keyword
 * a personalized message.